Emergency Department (also known as Accident & Emergency)

 Call 999 or visit A&E immediately.

-Not sure if A&E is the right place to go?
+Not sure if ED is the right place to go?

 You must come alone to reduce the risk of infection for yourself, other patients and our staff.
 Exceptions include patients who: